awslabs/amazon-s3-find-and-forget/docs/ARCHITECTURE.md

 The Deletion Queue is a list of matches.
 A match is a value you wish to search for, which identifies rows in your S3 data lake to be deleted.
 For example, a match could be the ID of a specific customer.

-The system allows customers to add Matches at any time and removing Matches when no Deletion Job is running.
+Matches can be added at any time, and can be removed only when no deletion job is in progress.

 ### Deletion Jobs